 Here's the key: Listen to your dog.
 If something is scaring your adolescent dog, the fear is very real to them.
 Don't force the issue just because you know it's just a statue or garbage can.
 Give your dog the distance they need to feel safe, then reintroduce the scary thing from a distance, accompanied by LOTS of great things.
 This is where a good trainer can help you.
 The goal here is for your dog to learn that a) scary things usually aren't as bad as they seem and bravery is always rewarded, and b) they can trust you to keep them safe.

 YEAH, IT'S A LOT OF WORK...BUT YOU ONLY GET ONE CHANCE TO DO IT RIGHT

 Waiting until a puppy has received a full set of vaccinations to begin a socialization program is too little, too late!
 Socialization begins on Day 1 with you.
-The first 8 weeks in your home should be devoted to teaching important life skills that you only get one chance to get right.
+The first several months in your home should be devoted to teaching important life skills that you only get one chance to get right.

 Don't worry about "obedience" training right away, outside of a good name response and recall.
 A solid down-stay is not going to make for drama-free nail trims or prevent your dog from biting strangers.

 Could you skip all this work and still end up with a happy, well-adjusted pet?
 Maybe.
 But that's a big - and expensive - risk to take with a 15+ year commitment.